lynnfaraday/aresmush.com/tutorials/code/quickstart/hello-mush.md

 The game should respond by saying hello to you.

 {% tip %}
-Wondering where client and enactor come from?
+Wondering where enactor came from?
 Stay tuned for details.
-For now, just know that  `client`  lets you communicate with the MUSH client (like by sending an emit) and  `enactor`  is the character object running the command.
+For now, just know that `enactor`  is the character object running the command.
 {% endtip %}